7 min read · Modes explainer · Last updated 14 May 2026

 Claude was trained on data with a cutoff.
 Anything after the cutoff is invisible to it unless you toggle on Web Search.

-You toggle Web Search when the answer depends on what happened recently.
-Today's stock price.
-This week's news.
-The current pricing of a competitor.
+You toggle Web Search when the answer depends on what happened recently, like today's stock price, this week's news, or the current pricing of a competitor.

 Three good Web Search prompts

-If you ask Claude something current without Web Search on, it will either guess from training data (often outdated) or tell you it does not know.
+Ask Claude something current without Web Search on, and it will either guess from training data or tell you it does not know.
 Toggle it on.
 Source citations come back automatically.

 Research: when you want a report, not an answer